tuuchen/R0314-MEVN/Workshop 0/README.md

-## Workshop 1, introduction to Node.js
+## Workshop 0, introduction to Node.js

-After completing this workshop the student is knows how to:
+After completing this workshop I learned how to:

 - Write a simple HelloWorld –program in Node.js
 - Run Node.js on a local computer